...

 Avocados have become one of the most popular fruits over the past decade, and there’s a good reason why.
 According to studies, regular consumption of avocados can provide many health benefits.
 Furthermore, the fats found in avocados play an essential role in decreasing the risk of obesity and metabolic syndrome.
 Adding a few avocados to your regular diet may be just what you need for improved health and well-being.

-The nutrients in avocados can help improve your skin and hair health
+Avocado nutrition facts can help your skin and hair health

 Avocados are a superfood with many nutritional benefits, especially regarding skin and hair health.
 They contain oleic acid, an omega-9 fatty acid that helps lock in moisture for glowing skin.
 They are also full of vitamins C, E, and B-complex, which help protect the skin from sun damage and other environmental stressors.